 Editor’s Note: This post was written for the Stunt Gym blog, but I felt that it would be appreciated by a wider audience, therefore has been reprinted here, too.

 I recently had a conversation from a dancer in California who found the school site and was surprised that I call my school a “Christian Gymnastics School.”
 She wanted to know how I could consider it a Christian school since she had been told that dancing was carnal.
 She desperately wants to dance before the Lord, but has been discouraged by her congregation.

 For the sake of her privacy, I am going to call her, Sydnee.
 Sydnee seems to be a new believer and was very confused.
 The congregation she attends seems to be legalistic.
 She had questions about the Sabbath and other matters which hindered me from explaining how physical activity can be an expression of the spirit.

 God has no interest or joy in religion.
 Religion did not come from God.
 It came from Adam and Eve who tried to cover their sin with fig leaves.
 That was the first religious act of mankind.
 Religion is inherent in our carnal nature, which is why most of the world is religious.
 The books of Romans and Hebrews explains God’s take on religion.
 He gave Moses the law to show the world that it was impossible to please God through religious effort.
 Through Jesus Christ He took away religion completely.
 But mankind hangs onto religion because the carnal nature wants to justify itself through religion, not to please God.
-Continue reading “Spirituality and the Body” »
+Read the rest of this entry →

 June 26, 2010 by